guibou/PyF/Readme.md

 # Output type

-*PyF* main entry point `f` is polymorphic and can represents `Text`, lazy `Text`, `String`, lazy text `Builder` or `IO` operations.
+*PyF* main entry point `f` is polymorphic and can represents any type of string, it uses the [`IsString`](http://hackage.haskell.org/package/base/docs/Data-String.html#t:IsString) interface.
 Most of the time, type inference will do the right thing for you, but you may need to add type annotations.

 For example: